Visiting Skomer Island Puffins & Wildlife (Updated 2024)

 You might be surprised to learn that Puffins aren’t the only attractions on Skomer Island – although, in my opinion, they are the cutest!

-You are very unlikely to see one of these seabirds as they only leave their burrows at night avoiding their main predator, the Great Black-backed Gull.
+One of the largest breeding populations of Manx Shearwaters in the world is found on Skomer Island.
+Around 350,000 breeding pairs nest there.
+However, you’re unlikely to see one of these seabirds as they only leave their burrows at night, avoiding their main predator, the Great Black-backed Gull.

 black-and-white-birds-on-a-cliff